-The EU also supports disaster preparedness actions in schools through promotion of safe learning facilities, training of teachers in early warning and informing children on how to stay safe.
-Building on lessons learned during the 2019 floods, the European Commission also worked on strategic emergency stock prepositioning to make the response to natural hazards faster and logistically easier.
+The EU also supports disaster preparedness actions in schools through safe learning facilities, training of teachers in early warning and teaching children how to stay safe.
+Building on lessons learned during the 2019 floods, the European Commission also worked on strategic emergency stock prepositioning, to facilitate and speed up the response to natural hazards.

 To address and mitigate the repercussions of COVID-19, EU humanitarian aid partners have adapted their programmes to provide personal protection equipment, promote basic hygiene such as hand-washing, and undertake awareness activities.

 In addition, the European Commission is providing €100 million in humanitarian assistance to support the rollout of vaccination campaigns against COVID-19 in countries in Africa with critical humanitarian needs and fragile health systems.
 At least €8 million out of this funding are earmarked for the Southern Africa and Indian Ocean region – of which €2.5 million will support the rollout of vaccination campaigns in Mozambique.